seekrcentral/seekr2/docs/program_options_run.rst

   MODEL_FILE.
 A longer simulation may be run if other specified criteria are not met, such as the --min_b_surface_encounters, for example.

-**-B MINIMUM_BD_MILESTONE_TRAJECTORIES, --minimum_bd_milestone_trajectories MINIMUM_BD_MILESTONE_TRAJECTORIES**
-  Enter a minimum number of BD trajectories to run for a BD milestone if a different number of trajectories are desired than what is indicated in the <num_trajectories> tag in the <bd_milestone> tag of the MODEL_FILE.
-A longer simulation may be run if other specified criteria are not met, such as the --min_bd_milestone_encounters, for example.

-**-e MAX_B_SURFACE_TRAJS_TO_EXTRACT, --max_b_surface_trajs_to_extract MAX_B_SURFACE_TRAJS_TO_EXTRACT**
-  Enter a maximum number of b-surface encounter complexes to extract to construct the first hitting point distribution (FHPD) to run the simulations for any BD milestones that might be run.
-By default, all b-surface encounter complexes will be extracted.

 **-y MIN_B_SURFACE_ENCOUNTERS, --min_b_surface_encounters MIN_B_SURFACE_ENCOUNTERS**
   Enter a minimum number of encounters that must be observed for the b-surface as a criteria to finish running simulations.

-**-z MIN_BD_MILESTONE_ENCOUNTERS, --min_bd_milestone_encounters MIN_BD_MILESTONE_ENCOUNTERS**
-  Enter a minimum number of encounters that must be observed for the BD milestone as a criteria to finish running simulations.

 **-l NUM_REV_LAUNCHES, --num_rev_launches NUM_REV_LAUNCHES**
   In Elber milestoning, this parameter defines how many reversals to launch